ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 PEP 517
 -------

-`PEP 517`_ allows Python developers to specify the build-backend tool for generating artifacts.
-As seen in the :numref:`build system diag` figure, these are the most popular backends:
+`PEP 517`_ allows Python developers to specify the build backend tool for generating artifacts.
+The previous :numref:`build system diag` diagram shows the most popular backends:

 - `Setuptools`_ , while very popular, lacks the ability to declare build time dependencies and is difficult to extend.